sumedhkumar96/springboot-es-experiment/README.md

 # springboot-es-experiment
-A simple Spring Boot application project that helps to learn about performing CRUD operations on Elasticsearch
+A simple Spring Boot application project that helps to learn about performing CRUD operations on Elasticsearch.

+-Sumedh Kumar